borntofrappe/fullstack-d3/README.md

   .interpolator((d) => d);
 ```

 The idea is to have the interpolator function receive a date and return a color in a prescribed interval.
-In the specific project, the interpolator makes a reference to the `d3.interpolateRainbow` function, which receives a value in the `[0, 1]` range to return a color in the rainbow spectrum.
+In the project, the interpolator makes a reference to the `d3.interpolateRainbow` function, which receives a value in the `[0, 1]` range to return a color in the rainbow spectrum.

 ```js
 d3.scaleSequential()